 Omg, did I mention that things literally fell apart?!
 Yeah, that was pretty cool.

 Based on the visuals alone this movie would be in competition for a share of my monthly entertainment expense budget.
 It’s got that gloomy feeling going on, without actually just being a bunch of scenes in the dark (yes, I’m looking at you guys: Batman, God-why-did-you-do-this-to-us-zilla and pretty much everyone else who has no consideration for those of us with visual impediments).

 What I’m saying is that out of everything, the visuals did the most for the tone of this film for me.
 So, kudos, cinematography people.

 All in all, I wasn’t gripping the edge of my seat screaming “Make this movie so!”, but I was interested.
 A good old-fashioned post-apocalyptic flick is always a good time, in my never-humble opinion.

-Recommendation: Don’t watch this in the same week as, say, The Matrix, or Eternal Sunshine Of A Spotless Mind, or even in proximity to Stay – but watch it.
+Mood Rating: Don’t watch this in the same week as, say, The Matrix, or Eternal Sunshine Of A Spotless Mind, or even in proximity to Stay – but watch it.
 Give this little gem its time in the Sun, because it actually is worth watching.